๐Ÿ“ข Important Update: We’ve moved to a new organization and package name! Read about the changes โ†’

 If you plan to use this often, install it once:

-npm install -g anki-mcp-http
+npm install -g @ankimcp/anki-mcp-server

 Then you can run it with the shorter command: